mhatzl/wiki-repo-template/README.md

 This template is tailored to GitHub repositories, but the core concepts work for any project using a version control system.

+## Template Placeholders

+In this template, many sections include placeholder text to provide some guidance of what the section should be about.
+These placeholders are inside `{{ }}` blocks.

+Some sections also include example content that is given inside `[[ ]]` blocks.

+## GitHub Actions

+This template contains the following GitHub actions:

+- `auto-lock-prs` ...
+Used to lock PRs once they are closed
+- `cla` ...
+Handles contributor license agreements with new contributors

 # License

 MIT Licensed